heinGertenbach/Discord-Wire/README.md

 * - [ ] Multiple Server Support
 * - [ ] MySQL database
 * - [ ] MongoDB datase
+* - [ ] Discord Permissions

 ## Limitations:
 Current limitations:
 * Only [PaperMC](https://papermc.io/) is supported.
 * Only Minecraft 1.16 is supported.
+* Discord does not havy any permissions system anyone can change the default channel.

 ### Contributers:
 * @heinGertnbach